andrijasinski/GooglendarBot/README.md

 _*This repository contains source code for the project in "Artificial Intelligence" course at the University of Tartu.*_

+## Description:
+This project is a part of "Artificial Intelligence" course.
+Our chatbot allows you to get information about your plans/events in Google Calendar just by asking "What are my plans for tomorrow?" or any other question, containing keyword corresponding to your needs (more about that in "How to use" section).
+Fortunately, with this chatbot, you can play checkers in case you get bored.
+Just type "!checkers" and enjoy!

 ## Authors:
 * Andri Jasinski (andri.jasinski@gmail.com)
 * Daniil Konovalov (konovalov.daniil96@gmail.com)